Hyggen

-Hyggen is a small village in Røyken in Asker municipality, Viken county, Norway.
+Hyggen is a small village in Røyken in Asker municipality, Akershus county, Norway.

 Overview

 Hyggen is a coastal village located along the east side of Drammensfjord.
 Hyggen is 4 km from Røyken, 13.7 km from Drammen and 40.6 km from Oslo.
 The village had 739 residents as of 1 January 2014.
 Hyggen was previously best known for its granite quarry.
 Today it is most associated with the cultivation of fruits and berries.
 Hyggen has both a marina and a beach.
 It offers short distances to recreational areas, as well as the hiking trails.